alienfast/gulp-pipeline/README.md

 import gulp from 'gulp'

-// Utilize one of the common configs let preset = Presets.nodeSrc() // other pre-configured presets: nodeLib, rails - see presets.js and submit PRs with other common configs
+// Utilize one of the common configs let preset = Presets.rails() // other pre-configured presets: nodeSrc, nodeLib - see presets.js and submit PRs with other common configs

 // Instantiate ordered array of recipes (for each instantiation the tasks will be created e.g. sass and sass:watch)
 //  Note: these are run by the run-sequence, allowing series and parallel execution let recipes = [ new Clean(gulp, preset),
   [
     new EsLint(gulp, preset),
-    new ScssLint(gulp, preset),
+    new ScssLint(gulp, preset)
   ],
   [
     new Images(gulp, preset),
     new Sass(gulp, preset),
     new RollupEs(gulp, preset, {options: {dest: 'dist/acme.es.js'}}),                        // es
     new RollupCjs(gulp, preset, {options: {dest: 'dist/acme.cjs.js'}}),                      // commonjs